 Creatine can be made in a lab or extracted from animals.

 It’s just a matter of mixing the right amino acids together in a lab, which is a lot easier (and scalable) than extracting the small bits of creatine from animal tissues.

 While most products don’t mention how it was made, if you see the phrase “synthetic creatine”, that’s a good sign.

 Why Some Creatine Isn’t Vegan

 There are basically 2 concerns:

-- The creatine is made from an animal
+- The creatine is extracted from animals

 - The creatine has been tested on animals

 Both of these have become less common over time.

 The most popular creatine manufacturer – Creapure – once made non-vegan creatine (or at least that’s what some claimed), but now clearly state on their website that their creatine is vegan.